gcc-mirror/gcc/gcc/config/rs6000/predicates.md

 })

-;; Return 1 if the operand is a non-special register or a constant that ;; can be used as the operand of an OR or XOR.
+;; Return 1 if the operand is a non-special register or a constant that ;; can be used as the operand of an AND, OR or XOR.
 (define_predicate "logical_operand"
   (ior (match_operand 0 "gpc_reg_operand")
        (match_operand 0 "logical_const_operand")))